 Now that your wine is perfect on its way through the second fermentation, you will have the advantage of being able to sit and wait.
 This step in this process will undoubtedly be a long one, and you will be tempted to taste and make changes, but keep in mind that the final taste has not yet been decided.
 Now, the wine is in a secondary vessel and fermenting.
 After a few weeks, it’s time to help him.

-You will need to siphon the wine from the sediments that will regularly settle in the wine.
-Every month or so, for a few months, you will need to pay close attention to the color of the wine.
-By removing sediment from the bottom of the wine, you allow impurities to come out and leave nothing but good things inside.
+You will need to siphon the wine from the sediment that regularly settles to the bottom.
+Every month or so for a few months, you will need to pay close attention to the wine’s color.
+By removing sediment from the bottom of the wine, you allow impurities to rise to the surface, leaving nothing but good things inside.

 To do this, you will need to use a siphon.
 Remember that, at this point, you do not want air to enter the wine.
-It would be best if you used a clean and hygienic container to move.
-After you put the wine in the secondary container in which it will sit again, you will have to put the fermentation trap on the bottle’s neck again.
+Please use a clean, hygienic container for moving.
+After you put the wine in the secondary container, where it will sit again, you will have to put the fermentation trap back on the bottle’s neck.
 But that’s not all.

 While it’s tempting not to pay enough attention, you need to.
 Go back every thirty days and look at the wine again.
-If there are fresh deposits on the bottom of the bottle, you will need to go through this step once more.
+If there are fresh deposits at the bottom of the bottle, you will need to repeat this step.
 You may need to perform this a few times; you may only have to do this twice.
-The length of time it will take will also determine how often you need to remove these sediments.
+The time required will also determine how often you need to remove these sediments.
 This is a step that you should not avoid!

 The Final Step From Basic Wine Making Steps

-The process of wine production requires a considerable amount of time; there is no doubt about it.
+The process of wine production takes considerable time; there is no doubt about it.
 But that doesn’t mean it’s not worth the wait because it really is.
 After the wine is peeled or siphoned to remove all the sediment, it needs to stand for at least another three months, if not more, to ferment.
 Now that this time has passed, it’s time to start thinking about bottling wine.
-In order for the wine to move into the bottles, you have to wait for the fermentation to come to an end and for the wine to become clear.
+For the wine to move into the bottles, you have to wait for fermentation to finish and for the wine to become clear.
 This should happen on its own.

 Once that happens, the next steps are easy.
-You will need to siphon the wine from the vessel in which it is fermented and place it in the wine bottles you will use.
-Sterilization is important here and is not something you should skip or forget.
-Once this is done, the bottles should be capped and completely capped to prevent air from entering.
+You will need to siphon the wine from the fermentation vessel into the wine bottles you will use.
+Sterilization is important here and should not be skipped or forgotten.
+Once this is done, the bottles should be capped and completely sealed to prevent air from entering.

-Now your wine is not over yet, and you will need significantly more time.
+Your wine isn’t finished yet, and you will need significantly more time.
 Once the bottles are filled, put them upright for at least three days, but it is better if they are five.
 This allows for a proper response.
 After that period, you will put them on your side to save them.
-Now lower the fermentation temperature again.
-This time go to 55 degrees.
+Now lower the temperature again.
+This time, go to 55 degrees.
 Your white wine must sit like this, mostly undisturbed, for at least six months.
 Your red wines need a year to improve.
 If the wine is not what you want, you may need another year or more.

 Although you had to wait a long time, the resulting wine will be wonderful.